Botanical Name of Knotgrass: Polygonum aviculare.

 Furthermore, the herb has been used to treat mild respiratory tract infections and inflammatory conditions in the mouth and throat.
 A clinical study showed that the use of a mouthwash containing extracts of the herb for two weeks had an anti-inflammatory effect on gum inflammation.

-Knotgrass has also been shown have an antimicrobial properties and that it could be useful as a treatment for fungal infections.
+Knotgrass has also been shown have antimicrobial properties and that it could be useful as a treatment for fungal infections.

 The crushed leaves or a strong decoction of the plant can be used as a styptic and wound healing agent.